Travel restrictions for The United Kingdom

-The UK went into full lockdown during early January.
+The UK went into full lockdown in early January.
 Travel restrictions have been applied for England, Scotland, Wales, and Northern Ireland until the summer.
 The recent lockdown, travel restrictions, and the ongoing vaccination program have brought Covid-19 cases down in the UK.
-For the people entering the UK from all across the globe, strict rules have been implemented.
+For people entering the UK from all across the globe, strict rules have been implemented.

 During the 2021 lockdown, the UK clamped down on international travel due to rapidly increasing Covid-19 cases, but on May 17, international traveling was non-essentially resumed in England, Scotland, and Wales under a risk-based “Traffic light system” dividing countries into red amber or green categories.
 The system was implemented in Northern Ireland on May 24.

 Red list countries: The countries that are on the red list are forbidden to travel into the UK except for British, Irish, and UK official residents.
 These countries include: